spatie/laravel-backup-server/docs/sending-notifications/customizing-the-notifiable.md

 Laravel's notifications are sent to a notifiable.
 A notifiable provides configuration values that determine how notifications will be sent.

-By default the package uses this notifiable class: `\Spatie\BackupServer\Notifications\Notifiable::class`.
+By default, the package uses this notifiable class: `\Spatie\BackupServer\Notifications\Notifiable::class`.
 This class will read out the config file.
 All mail notifications will be sent to the mail address specified in the `notifications.mail.to` key of the config file.

 If you use a channel that needs some get some extra information out of the notifiable you can easily extend the default notifiable.